Frequently Asked Questions

 There are many things to do at Carpenter Nature Center, including public education programs, hiking, observing nature and wildlife, seeing animal exhibits, or visiting the apple orchard.

 CNC offers a number of public programs such as bird and plant hikes, maple syrup making and yoga classes.
 CNC also hosts a number of children’s programs during the school year designed to foster interest in the natural world.
 Children can attend summer fishing, canoeing and raptor camps.
-Check the calendar of events for annual events held for the public including Raptor Releases, the Apple Blossom Race and annual Autumn in the Valley Gala.
+Check the calendar of events for annual events held for the public including Raptor Releases, the Apple Fest and annual Autumn in the Valley Gala.

 Is the Nature Center just for kids?